PhantasmFinance/Phantasm-v1/README.md

 The reverse can be done to create a short position, where debt is owed in Coin X to collect the stablecoin collateral (Coin X is assumed to decrease in value, so it can be bought back for less).

-Phantasm Finance does this using Kashi and Sushiswap of the Sushi family, for their ease of incorporation across multiple chains, and End to End integration, but built with other providers in mind.
+Phantasm Finance does this using Aave and Uniswap at the moment, but many other implementations with lending providers like CREAM, Kashi, Compound are also possible, and using other DEXes to trade with.

 ## Demo